As much as 50% in the reversal of cancer is in the mouth.

 Learn About Oil Pulling

 Oil pulling is a technique out of ancient Indian (ayurvedic) medicine.
-This excellent technique not only cleanses the mouth well, it also helps to detoxify the whole system.
+This excellent technique not only cleanses the mouth, it also helps to detoxify the whole system.
 Here is a link to an article that details the benefits, science, and technique of oil pulling.

 Learn Free Techniques to Improve Mouth Ecology